NER Class O

 The NER Class O (LNER Class G5) was a class of 0-4-4T steam locomotives of the North Eastern Railway, designed by the company's Chief Engineer, Wilson Worsdell.
 They all survived into British Railways ownership in 1948 and their BR numbers were 67240-67349.
 They were withdrawn between 1950 and 1958.

 Accidents and incidents

-In July 1957, locomotive No. No. 67338 was used for a series of tests into the performance of concrete sleepers when trains were derailed.
+In July 1957, locomotive No. 67338 was used for a series of tests into the performance of concrete sleepers when trains were derailed.
 These tests took place between Halifax and Keighley, Yorkshire.

 Preservation

-None of the G5s was preserved, although a new build is in the works at Shildon.
+None of the G5s were preserved, although a replica, No. 1759 is under construction at Shildon.
 It will be built for use on various heritage lines.

+Models

+Bachmann Branchline have made a OO gauge model of the NER O class.